 Communication and Literacy Skills Test

-Required to ensure you possess the basic skills required to be a teacher of any subject, the Communication and Literacy Skills Test is divided into two main subject areas with a total of 86 questions:
+The Communication and Literacy Skills Test is divided into two main subject areas with a total of 86 questions:

 - Writing patterns and critical thinking